 On 2 July 2020 the Australian Energy Market Commission (AEMC) initiated a rule change request from Delta Electricity to introduce new 30-minute raise and lower “ramping” frequency control ancillary services (FCAS) into the national electricity market (NEM) to respond to changes in output from variable renewable electricity generators.

-This rule change request is being considered as part of a wider Commission work program on system services looking at new ways to deliver system services as the power system evolves.
+This rule change request is also being considered as part of a wider Commission work program looking at new ways to deliver system services as the power system evolves.

 Rule change request from Delta Electricity

 On 4 June 2020, the AEMC received a rule change request from Delta Electricity which seeks to amend the National Electricity Rules to introduce 30-minute raise and lower ramping services using the existing FCAS market design framework.

 Delta Electricity suggests a ramping service would address price volatility derived from dispatchable generators as they ramp through their energy bid stacks in response to predictable, daily, high rates of change from solar PV generation ramping up and down in the morning and evening.

 - procured from dispatchable in-service generators

 - reflect a similar dispatch and settlement process to existing FCAS raise and lower services, but with provision for generators to offer (perhaps three) incremental rates of change at different prices, and

 - participants in this service would not be prevented from bidding into the other FCAS markets as long as they can comply with the associated obligations of each.